mahi1212/Tourist-heaven-client-site/README.md

-# React App Name : TouristHeaven
+# React App Name : Tourist Heaven
 Porpose is :
 <li>Users can make order to book a trip</li>
                 <li>Users have to login to make order</li>